openneuropet/PET2BIDS/paper.md

 _Spreadsheet conversion_: tabular data formats (xls, xlsx, csv, tsv, bld) are ubiquitous in the PET community in particular to (a) keep track of radiotracer information injected per participant and (b) recording of time and radiotracer concentration from the blood sampling.
-To facilitate conversion to BIDS, dedicated functions were created to (i) convert pre-formatted tabular data to JSON files, (ii) use pre-formatted tabular data to update JSON files, and (iii) convert a tabular PMOD file to a blood.tsv file
-(PMOD being a popular commercial pharmacokinetic modelling software [@Burger1997]).
+To facilitate conversion to BIDS, three dedicated functions were created to (i) convert pre-formatted tabular data to JSON files, or(ii) use pre-formatted tabular data to update JSON files, or (iii) convert a tabular PMOD file to a blood.tsv file (PMOD being a popular commercial pharmacokinetic modelling software [@Burger1997]).

 # Acknowledgements